x-hgg-x/tz-rs/README.md

 TimeZone::from_posix_tz(format!("{}/usr/share/zoneinfo/Pacific/Auckland", local_database_dir))?;
 ```

-Note that the determination of the local time zone is not supported on non UNIX platforms.
+Note that the determination of the local time zone is not supported on non-UNIX platforms.

 ## License